 The RT4 Litigation Working Group is a volunteer group of attorneys, law professors, and law students, chaired by Mahesha P. Subbaraman, Esq. of Subbaraman LLC in Minneapolis, MN.
-It selects key Fourth Amendment appellate cases and submits amicus briefs on behalf of Restore The Fourth.
+We select key Fourth Amendment appellate cases and submit amicus briefs on behalf of Restore The Fourth.
 We specialize in historically oriented and originalist briefs, using colonial-era and pre-Civil War precedents to argue for expansive contemporary Fourth Amendment protections.

 In 2019-20, Restore The Fourth filed friend-of-the-court briefs in Lange v.
 California (the Fourth Amendment does not allow an officer to pursue a suspect into their home for a suspected misdemeanor), Nichols v.
 Wayne County (asset owners in forfeiture proceedings must have a meaningful opportunity to challenge the continued detention of their asset); Lombardo v.
 St Louis (qualified immunity should not apply in a case where police crushed the breath out of a Black man in custody); Mitchell v.
-Wisconsin (whether state “implied-consent” statutes impermissibly override the Fourth Amendment’s requirement for real consent); Jessop v.
-Fresno (whether police theft during a house search is clearly established as unconstitutional, and therefore whether qualified immunity should not apply in cases of police theft); Torres v.
-Madrid (whether an attempted arrest counts as an arrest for liability purposes); and Bovat v.
-Vermont (whether evidence discovered without a warrant when an observing officer was within curtilage of a property, is admissible).
+Wisconsin (state “implied-consent” statutes impermissibly override the Fourth Amendment’s requirement for real consent); Jessop v.
+Fresno (qualified immunity should not apply in cases of police theft); Torres v.
+Madrid (an attempted arrest counts as an arrest for liability purposes); and Bovat v.
+Vermont (evidence discovered without a warrant when an observing officer was within curtilage of a property, is inadmissible).

-In 2017-18, Restore The Fourth filed friend-of-the-court briefs in Byrd (rights of drivers of rental cars still enjoy Fourth Amendment protection), Carpenter (warrant should apply for historical cell site location information), Collins (application of automobile exception on private property), Hernandez (qualified immunity should not apply in case of shooting of Mexican national by CBP agent from across the border), Microsoft Ireland (extraterritorial application of warrants), Spivey (whether police deception invalidates consent to a search), Pellegrino (whether TSA officers are “law enforcement officers” for purposes of liability) and LMP Services (whether municipalities can condition food truck licensing on installation of a GPS tracker).
+In 2017-18, Restore The Fourth filed friend-of-the-court briefs in Byrd (drivers of rental cars still enjoy Fourth Amendment protection), Carpenter (warrant should apply for historical cell site location information), Collins (automobile exception should not apply on private property), Hernandez (qualified immunity should not apply in case of shooting of Mexican national by CBP agent from across the border), Microsoft Ireland (warrants should not apply extraterritorially), Spivey (police deception invalidates consent to a search), Pellegrino (TSA officers are “law enforcement officers” for purposes of liability) and LMP Services (municipalities cannot condition food truck licensing on installation of a GPS tracker).

 We do not yet represent individuals in Fourth Amendment cases.